wp-plugins/amazon-post-purchase/readme.txt

 = Can I Use This Widget More Than Once In My Sidebar? = Since the plugin is activated off of a Custom Field in the post, and there will only be one custom field matching the configuration of the Plugin, you will get identical results if you use the Widget more than once in your side-bar.

+= This Widget is Not Displaying on my Homepage? =
+This is by design.
+Since the widget acts upon an ASIN being set at the POST level, a homepage with more than one POST can yield inconsistent results.
+An update is planned for late 04/2010 that will allow users to define homepage display parameters.
+Look for this feature then.

 == Screenshots ==